NxPKG/khulnasoft-docs/content/stream/edit-videos/video-clipping.md

     }'
 ```

-You can check whether your video is ready to play after selecting your account from the [Cloudflare dashboard](https://dash.cloudflare.com/?to=/:account/stream).
+You can check whether your video is ready to play after selecting your account from the [Khulnasoft dashboard](https://dash.Khulnasoft.com/?to=/:account/stream).
 While the clipped video processes, the video status response displays **Queued**.
 When the clipping process is complete, the video status changes to **Ready** and displays the new name of the clipped video and the new duration.

 To receive a notification when your video is done processing and ready to play, you can [subscribe to webhook notifications](/stream/manage-video-library/using-webhooks/).